Bandra Kurla Complex metro station

-Bandra Kurla Complex (officially known as Kotak Bandra Kurla Complex) is an underground metro station serving business district of Bandra Kurla Complex on the North-South corridor of the Aqua Line 3 of Mumbai Metro in Mumbai, India.
+Bandra–Kurla Complex (officially known as Kotak Bandra–Kurla Complex) is an underground metro station serving the business district of Bandra Kurla Complex on the North-South corridor of the Aqua Line 3 of Mumbai Metro in Mumbai, India.

 This metro station was inaugurated on October 5, 2024, by Prime Minister Narendra Modi, followed by the commencement of the metro service from October 7, 2024.